 Depending on your favorite style, you’ll need to use a good brewing technique.
 I described in this guide a great way to brew with the French press.

-One of the main reasons that people prefer using a coarse grind is avoiding sludgy coffee.
-However, using some tricks, you can avoid a messy French press brew while getting a rich and bold cup of coffee.
+One of the main reasons that people prefer using a coarse grind is to avoid sludgy coffee.
+However, you can avoid a messy French press brew using some tricks while getting a rich and bold cup of coffee.

 What’s the best temperature for brewing French press coffee?

 It’s true with the French press.
-Using the James Hoffmann brewing technique, I spend nearly 8 to 10 minutes.
-If you don’t use boiling water, you might end with a warm, almost cold cup of coffee.
+I spend nearly 8 to 10 minutes using the James Hoffmann brewing technique.
+If you don’t use boiling water, you might have a warm, almost cold cup of coffee.

 I’m not too fond of that.
 And I guess that you don’t like cold French press coffee either.

-Temperature is critical because it takes natural oils and flavors out of the coffee grounds.
+Temperature is critical because it extracts natural oils and flavors from the coffee grounds.
 So, try brewing with water as hot as it gets.
-Bear in mind that if you use a dark roast, you might want to use water below the boiling point.
+Remember that if you use a dark roast, you might want to use water below the boiling point.

 Verdict: Best coffee for French press

-If you’re looking for a health-oriented, low acidity, and tasty coffee, Lifeboost is a great option, both as coffee grounds and whole coffee beans.
-On the other hand, if you’re exploring new tastes and aromas in premium coffee, you can try Koa coffee.
+If you’re looking for a health-oriented, low-acidity, and tasty coffee, Lifeboost is a great option for coffee grounds and whole coffee beans.
+My second favorite is Volcanica Low-Acid Coffee Beans for a classic taste and aroma.
+On the other hand, if you’re exploring new profiles in premium coffee, you can try Koa coffee.